criticalfault/nullsheen_main_site/content/posts/matrix-example-doc-wagon.md

 ```

 ### Host A (Green Average) - Public Host
-This host is a front facing host for people to use for looking up public information, meet with Doc Wagon employees to inquire about their services, etc. Nothing important is kept in this host, its simply a place for icons to gather to do business.
+This host is a front facing host for people to use for looking up public information, meet with Doc Wagon employees to inquire about their services, etc. Nothing important is kept in this host, it's simply a place for icons to gather to do business.
 Everything important to Doc Wagon is store within the P-LTG
 ```text
 Green-7/11/11/13/13/11